benlund/roc/README.md

    hsh = Store.init_hash('some_hash', {'foo' => 'bar', 'bar' => 'baz'})
    hsh.eval("return redis.call('hmget', KEYS[1], ARGV[1], ARGV[2])", 'foo', 'bar') #=> ['bar', 'baz']

-### ROC::Base#eval keys and arguments ###
+### eval keys and arguments ###

 When running a Lua script via an eval call on a ROC object, the key of that object will be automaticaly added as KEYS[1] to the script args.
-An other ROC objects passed in as args will have their keys collected and sent as additional KEYS.
-There's therefore no need to pass an argument indicating how many keys are in the argument for #ROC::Base#eval calls, or even a need to group all keys as the first args.
+Any other ROC objects passed in as args will have their keys collected and sent as additional KEYS.
+There is therefore no need to pass an argument indicating how many keys are in the argument for #ROC::Base#eval calls, or even a need to group all keys as the first args.

 For example: